grouville/dagger-serverless/tutorial/README.md

 ## Step 2 - Upload

-Now that we have build our binary, we can upload it to a s3 bucket through `serverless.#Code` definition.
+Now that we have built our binary, we can upload it to an s3 bucket through the `serverless.#Code` definition.

 What we need is :

-- `stackName`: Infrastructure root name, for s3 bucket, registry and cloud formation.
+- `stackName`: Infrastructure root name for s3 bucket, registry, and cloud formation.
 - `config`: AWS credentials
 - `code`: remote source code and infrastructure supply